Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 ## Contact Model

 # Features Left to Implement

+- Automatically send confirmation e-mail to host and guest when a booking has been made, confirmed, cancelled or deleted
+- Include a booking availability calendar
+-

 # Testing